kedabdure/sorting_algorithms/README.md

-this project is all about implementing different s0rting algorithm
+this project is all about implementing different sorting algorithm